kjolley/BIGSdb_documentation/rest.rst

 * records [int] - Number of submissions
 * submissions [array] - List of :ref:`URIs to submission records<get_db_submissions_submissions_submission_id>`
-* status [object] - containing:
+* paging [object] - Some or all of the following:

-  * closed - URI to closed submissions
+  * previous - URI to previous page of results
-  * pending - URI to pending submissions
+  * next - URI to next page of results

-* type [object] - containing one or more of:

-  * alleles - URI to allele sequence submissions
+  * first - URI to first page of results
-  * profiles - URI to profile submissions
+  * last - URI to last page of results
-  * isolates - URI to isolate submissions
+  * return_all - URI to page containing all results (paging disabled)

 .. _post_db_submissions: